ulaas/dray/README.md

 Ray Tracing in One Weekend with -D-

-And attempt to convert "The Ray Tracing in One Weekend" series of tutorial to D-lang.
+An attempt to convert "The Ray Tracing in One Weekend" series of tutorial to D-lang.
 Original tutorial/book/books can be found at https://github.com/RayTracing/raytracing.github.io  Great work and read! the code is currently identical to what is offered at the original c++ implementation however the aim for me is to learn d so i will work on morphing this into a multi-threaded / interactive raytracer for fun. loading 3d models would be super cool also.